You are here

 ICD-10-AM is updated on a regular basis, incorporating updates of WHO’s ICD-10 as part of this process.

-Australian Classification of Health Interventions (ACHI)
+Australian Classification of Health Interventions

 The Australian Classification of Health Interventions (ACHI), previously known as the Medicare Benefits Schedule-Extended, is based on the Medicare Benefits Schedule (MBS) and further expanded to cover interventions not part of the MBS.
+This classification is structured by body system, site and intervention type, and consists of a tabular list of interventions and an accompanying alphabetic index.

 This classification is structured by body system, site and intervention type, including interventions not currently listed in the MBS such as dental, allied health interventions, cosmetic surgery.

-Australian Coding Standards (ACS)
+Australian Coding Standards

 The Australian Coding Standards (ACS) have been developed to support sound coding convention for use with ICD-10-AM and ACHI.
 They apply to all public and private hospitals in Australia.